ofek/pyapp/docs/build.md

 Configuration for [cross](https://github.com/cross-rs/cross) is validated by CI to ensure all known environment variable options are passed through to the containers.

 When embedding the [project](config.md#project-embedding) or the [distribution](config.md#distribution-embedding) using a local path, you must use the [local repository](#local-repository) way of building and ensure that the configured files to embed reside within the repository and the options refer to relative paths.

+## Caveats

+Some targets like `powerpc64le-unknown-linux-gnu` need extra Cargo configuration to build properly.
+If there exists a file named `.cargo/config_<TARGET>.toml`, then you will need to build using the [local repository](#local-repository) way and rename that file to `.cargo/config.toml` before builds.